nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 ## How to Use this Guide

+Though we make no assumptions on your technical familiarity, it would help if this isn't your first time seeing a command prompt.

+Throughout the course of this guide we will describe the various inventory management capabilities BinBash is capable of, and how you might perform them using keyboard typed commands.
+The format and expected outputs of these commands will be enumerated in turn.
+Don't worry if you can't get the hang of them immediately!
+We'll provide some concrete examples to better illustrate their use cases.

+If you consider yourself a power user, we feel it is self-explanatory to jump to the [Command Summary](#command-summary).

 ## Getting Started

 To run BinBash, ensure that your Computer meets the following minimum system requirements: